anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The registrar-agent PER Content-Type header is: `application/json` with an empty body.
 Note that using HTTP POST allows for an empty body, but also to provide additional data, like CSR attributes or information about the enroll type: "enroll-generic-cert" or "reenroll-generic-cert".
 The "enroll-generic-cert" case is shown in {{raer}}.

 ~~~~
 {
-  "enroll-type" = "enroll-generic-cert"
+  "enroll-type" : "enroll-generic-cert"
 }
 ~~~~
 {: #raer title='Example of trigger to create a PER' artwork-align="left"}

-In the following the enrollment is described as initial enrollment with an empty body.
+In the following the enrollment is described as initial enrollment with an empty HTTP POST body.

 Upon receiving the enrollment-trigger, the pledge SHALL construct the PER as authenticated self-contained object.
 The CSR already assures proof of possession of the private key corresponding to the contained public key.